-- 12.2.1 A contract note giving details of the shares purchased and the price used will be issued to the shareholder (the first named, in the event of joint holders) by the end of the next business day following the valuation point by reference to which the purchase price is determined, together with, where appropriate, a notice of the applicant's right to cancel. - 12.2.2 Share certificates will not be issued in respect of shares.
+- 12.2.1 A contract note giving details of the shares purchased and the price used will be issued to the shareholder (the first named, in the case of joint shareholders) by the end of the next Business Day following the Valuation Point by reference to which the purchase price is determined, together with, where appropriate, a notice of the applicant's right to cancel. - Share certificates will not be issued in respect of shares.
 Ownership of shares will be evidenced by an entry on the Company's Register of Shareholders.
-Tax vouchers in respect of half yearly distributions of income will show the number of shares held by the recipient in respect of which the distribution is made.
+Tax vouchers in respect of periodic distributions of income will show the number of shares held by the recipient in respect of which the distribution is made.
 Individual statements of a shareholder's (or, when shares are jointly held, the first named holder's) shares will also be issued at any time on request by the registered holder.

-12.3 Minimum Subscriptions and Holdings
+12.3 Minimum subscriptions and holdings

 - 12.3.1 The minimum initial and subsequent subscription levels, and minimum holdings, are set out in Appendix 1.
-The ACD may at its discretion accept subscriptions lower than the minimum amount. - 12.3.2 If a holding is below the minimum holding the ACD has a discretion to require redemption of the entire holding.
+The ACD may at its discretion accept subscriptions lower than the minimum amount. - 12.3.2 If a holding is below the minimum holding the ACD has discretion to require redemption of the entire holding.